Software I use, gadgets I love, and other things I recommend.

 Equipped with a Ryzen 5 and RTX 3060 and upgraded with 32GB of RAM, this laptop basically serves as my mobile platform for gaming and work, which is pretty essential considering I tend to be away from my desktop more than I'd like.

 One of the best wireless mice for productivity.
-Haven't tried any gaming on it, though the low polling rate would give me doubts on that.
+Haven't tried any gaming on it, though the low polling rate would give me doubts about any serious use.

 Video